sethforprivacy/easy-fulcrum/README.md

 - Faster/potentially more reliable wallet sync than using centralized servers, especially over clearnet
 - Run in one place (home, VPS, etc.), connect many wallets/apps

+## Why Docker?

+### Pros

+- Greatly simplifies installation
+- Greatly simplifies updates
+- Automatically runs on boot and restarts if a simple issue happens
+- Makes the install much more portable across OSs and Linux distros

+### Cons

+- Introduces trust in the Docker image maintainers
+- Introduces trust in Docker Hub (the hosting platform for most Docker images)

 ## Requirements

 As of writing, the following requirements apply: